 August 25, 2009

 A. Hi, Mike.
-It does sound unlikely that ashes could burn the paint on a car 400 foot away.
+It does sound unlikely that ashes would burn the paint on a car 400 foot away, but ash can theoretically have a chemical effect.
 The paint on your neighbor's 11-12 year old car is 11-12 years old; but maybe you can offer them their choice of a $199 paint job or a $199 detailing.

 Ted Mooney, P.E.